Toggle menu

 Alternate Weekly Collections are a proven way to encourage householders to recycle more of their waste.
 Most councils in England have already moved to alternate weekly collections, including all other district and borough councils in East Sussex.

-Our colleagues in the waste team at East Sussex County Council (ESCC) - with an overview of all the waste data in the county - have indicated that recycling rates increase by several percentage points when alternate weekly collections are introduced.
+Our colleagues in the waste team at East Sussex County Council (ESCC) - with an overview of all the waste data in the county - indicated that recycling rates increase by several percentage points when alternate weekly collections are introduced.

 The ESCC modelling from 2025 looked at four examples of local authorities that had made the change to alternate weekly collection (AWC).
 They were Eastbourne (2021), Adur & Worthing (2019), Horsham (2018) and Litchfield (2009).
 The average increase in dry mixed recycling in these local authorities was 5%, while the average reduction in residual waste was 12%.